remla25-team18/operation/VM/README.md

 ```bash
 vagrant destroy -f
 ```
-Notion that this means next time you need to build the VM from scratch, which takes time.
+Note that this means next time you need to build the VM from scratch, which takes time.